sean-codes/cs-engine/README.md

 # CS-Engine
-The engine for building 2D games
+engine for building 2D games

 > Please no pull requests/forks on this project.
 This is a personal project of mine.
 Not made to compete with other game development solutions.
 Meant as read-only